Arts University Bournemouth

 - Postgraduate Students

-- Staff are able to advise students in Chinese or Japanese, and a wide range of languages are spoken at partner language schools and by overseas AUB representatives.
+- A wide range of languages are spoken at partner language schools and by overseas AUB representatives.

 - Free airport taxi for international students arriving at AUB for the first time.